SpagYeti/website/README.md

 # Website - last edited in Feb 2022.

 ### IMPORTANT - The page is not responsive, therefore it is best viewed on a desktop.
 This is my first ever attempt at making a website.
 Therefore, there is limited functionality and the subsidiary pages are severley lacking content.
+Am I selling it well to you :) :( ?

 Link to website: https://thebeebop.github.io/Website/